 What is a MyWoodlot profile?
 What does it cost, and why would I want to make one?

 Your MyWoodlot profile is a free, easy way for you to store, organize, and refer back to Activities later.
 It’s great if you have a bunch of Activities you want to try, but you can’t get to all of them right now.
 It’s also a good way to track your progress, because you can mark Activities as “I want to do it,” “I am doing it,” “I need help,” or “Activity completed.”
 Finally, while anyone can read the MyWoodlot forum, you’ll need a profile in order to post to it.

 I was creating a MyWoodlot profile, and it asked for information about my property.
 I don’t want to give you my personal information.
 Can I still get a profile?

 Yes.
 Most of the pieces of information asked for in the MyWoodlot profile setup are optional.
 If you don’t want to provide something, you generally don’t have to.
 The reason we ask for that information at all is that some of the MyWoodlot Activities include the potential for cost-share grant funding to help you complete them.
 However, because we’re regionally based, only landowners in the New York City Watershed region of upstate New York are eligible for those funds.
 By asking for information about where your property is, we can quickly determine whether you’re eligible for grant funding.

 How do I know if my land is in the New York City Watershed?

-Refer to this list of towns that are within the New York City Watershed.
-If your woodlot is in one of the towns that’s partially within this region, please contact us.
+Refer to this map to determine whether or not your propertry is located in the watershed or, please contact us.
 We can use your tax parcel number to determine whether all or part of your land is within the Watershed.